All About the CAS Letter for UK - Requirements, Processing Time, Sample

 What Information Does the CAS Letter Contain?

-The CAS statement gives you the following information:
+The CAS letter you receive from your university usually contains the following information:

 - Sponsor License Number (SLN) of the university where you intend to study